nebulastream/nebulastream/docs/design/20241011_source_server.md

 1. **Slow Source, Fast Downstream**: *How do we keep the latency in check when a source takes a very long time to fill a buffer?*

 This will be the general case where the system is not overwhelmed with external data, and I see two approaches here:
-- *Demand-based*: If the `QueryManager` (?) sees that the task queue is empty, it may ask the `SourceServer` to release a partially filled buffer.
+- *Demand-based*: If the `QueryEngine` sees that the task queue is empty, it may ask the `SourceServer` to release a partially filled buffer.
 Instead of issuing new requests or waiting for more data, the coroutine driving the source could yield control and give out the buffer, asking the `BufferManager` for a new one.
 This approach would require pipelines to have some kind of backwards control flow to the `SourceServer`, but it would give a consistent approach for controlling the latency.
 - *Timeout-based*: After some time has passed, the source releases its buffer, writing it downstream.